Dear iPhone folks (and Apple):

 So now, it’s almost impossible to read any texts on my Jitterbug Flip coming from my iPhone friends.
 Meanwhile, there’s absolutely no problems with any texts coming from my Android friends, even when they send things like emoji that my trusted flip phone cannot render (yes people, I CAN’T SEE EMOJIS!)

-And yeah, it’s super frustrating when all of the sudden I cannot receive texts from all my iPhone friends–people I’ve texted back and forth using my flip phone for years.
+And yeah, it’s super frustrating when all of a sudden I cannot receive texts from all my iPhone friends–people I’ve texted back and forth using my flip phone for years.

 Problems With Texts from iPhones to Flip Phones Explained